RelationalML/sparse_to_sparse/README.md

 python main.py --config configs/largescale/resnet18-cifar-str-3.yaml
 ```

+### Tabular Data

+See `tabular.ipynb` for an example to run sparse to sparse training on tabular data.

 ## Acknowledgements
 We would like to acknowledge the following code repositories on which our code is based: